Sculptor-AI/mainsite/README.md

 # The Sculptor Website

-This is just the site, there isn't much fancy here, the repo is public so that we could use Github pages.
+This is just the site, there isn't much fancy here, the repo is public so that we could use Github pages. lol